goasana/config/README.md

 ))
 ```

-If an extension does not exist, specify the encoder
+If an extension does not exist, specify the encoder.

 ```go
 enc := toml.NewEncoder()